 St. Jerome’s University provides limited parking for students living in residence that require a parking pass.
 These spaces are located at Resurrection College across Westmount Rd.
 N. The lot is approximately a five minute walk to Ryan & Siegfried Halls.

-These passes must be arranged in advance with the Office of Student Experience.
+These passes must be arranged in advance with Student Affairs.
 Students will be contacted during the term prior to their stay to put their names forward to participate in the St. Jerome’s University parking lottery.
 Once the lottery closes, passes are distributed at a rate of $150 + HST.
 These are payable by cheque (made out to St. Jerome’s University), cash or debit.

 For students on 8 month contracts who want parking for the entire duration of the contract term, should indicate so at the time they enter the lottery.

 Unfortunately, once distributed, St. Jerome’s University does not refund charges for parking passes.

 Additional parking passes can be obtained through the University of Waterloo Parking Services.
 This can be obtained on move in day from the Parking Services Office on campus.

 We are pleased to be one of a small number of residence programs in North America that offers access to fitness, recreational and wellness initiatives within our residence community.
 At St. Jerome’s University, students are encouraged to consider their physical, spiritual and emotional wellbeing as much as they are their intellectual.
 All aspects of your wellbeing are important!

 Education of the whole person.
 In addition to feeding your mind and spirit, SJU is committed to providing space for you to stay active and stay fit.
 With the creation of this new space, SJU will launch its own homegrown intramural and recreation program.
 Nearby showers and locker rooms are conveniently located so that off-campus students can join in the fun.